 Both services closely watch your credit profile, monitoring it for any odd activity that should give you notification of any attempts to open a credit line in your name.
 Monitoring of the use of your Social Security Number, which both services provide, also can help in this area.

 With IdentityForce, you receive monitoring and reports from all three credit bureaus at either pricing tier.
 However, with LifeLock, you receive monitoring at one credit bureau in the two lower pricing tiers and at all three bureaus in its highest pricing tier.
-IdentityForce gives you a better value in this area.

 Both LifeLock and IdentityForce can help you freeze your credit with the credit reporting bureaus, if desired.
 This prevents anyone from opening a line of credit in your name.
 However, you will have to unfreeze your credit if you plan to try to open a new line of credit in the future.